Forms of cricket: Tennis ball cricket

 This type of cricket is popular in the South Asian sub-continent, USA and Canada.
 In this game a harder version of tennis ball is used.
 The number of overs in the game varies from 6 to 25 overs.
 Considering that the ball is not as hard as the professional cricket ball, the use of protective gear like gloves, pads and helmets is optional.
 As tennis ball cricket games are shorter when compared to the conventional version, it suits the US and Canadian lifestyle where one would see a large number of people participating.
 Where cricket pitches are not available, part of a baseball diamond is used as a pitch in most parts of USA and Canada.

 Unorthodox forms of cricket

+Ball in Play

+Ball in Play (BiP) is an indoor form of cricket which includes elements of baseball.
+It was started by Jomboy Media in collaboration with Major League Cricket in order to help American baseball fans learn cricket.

 Kilikiti

 Also known as Kirikiti, or Samoan Cricket, it is the national game of Samoa and is especially popular in New Zealand.
 The game is descended from the cricket brought to Samoa by British missionaries; teams of unlimited size follow rules opaque to outside observers in a game/dance/feast event that can last several days.